Active shooters in schools: Should teachers be trained by police firearms instructors?

 Fifteen years ago (1998), the total number of child fatalities in American schools reached what was then an all-time high — 35 children died that year in gun- and non-gun related incidents.

-The next year, Eric Harris and Dylan Klebold murdered 12 classmates and one teacher (wounding 26 others) before killing themselves in the school’s library.
-In 2007, Seung-Hui Cho killed 32 people (and himself) on Virginia Tech campus in Blacksburg, Virginia.
+The next year, two deranged malcontents murdered 12 classmates and one teacher (wounding 26 others) before killing themselves in the school’s library.
+In 2007, a lone pyschopath killed 32 people (and himself) on Virginia Tech campus in Blacksburg, Virginia.
 The following year, it was Northern Illinois University.

 Yes, my proposal is provocative, and I do not make it lightly.
 The selection process should be rigorous and ongoing (the adage “selection is a never-ending process” applies here), and perhaps in the same way we arm our airline pilots, those involved in the program would be vetted volunteers.